Healthy Incentives Program

 Where can I earn HIP benefits?

 You can earn HIP by shopping at participating farmers markets, mobile markets, farm stands and CSA farm share programs throughout the state, and buying HIP eligible fruits and vegetables.
 HIP benefits cannot be earned at other food stores such as supermarkets, convenience stores, or bodegas, however you can spend your earned HIP benefit at these locations on any future SNAP purchase.
-Availability of HIP at farmers’ markets and farm stands is currently limited, but will be expanding soon—check MassGrown’s HIP map often or call Project Bread’s FoodSource Hotline at 1-800-645-8333 to find farmers’ markets, farm stands, mobile markets, and CSAs near you that can currently process HIP.
-Look for the HIP logo when shopping at participating farmers’ markets!
+Availability of HIP at farmers’ markets and farm stands is currently limited, but is expanding rapidly—check MassGrown’s HIP map often or call Project Bread’s FoodSource Hotline at 1-800-645-8333 to find farmers’ markets, farm stands, mobile markets, and CSAs near you that can currently process HIP.

 Can I buy foods other than fruits and vegetables with my earned HIP incentive?